 And, well, here we are!

-Laura has an M.A. in Intellectual History from The Johns Hopkins Humanities Center and a B.A. in Comparative Literature from Columbia University.
-She works to the tune of KCRW, practices kyudo and aikido, studies Zen and Tibetan Buddhism, and sometimes does other things, too.
+Laura has an M.A. in Intellectual History from The Johns Hopkins Humanities Center and a B.A. in Comparative Literature from Columbia University, magna cum laude.
+She lives in a small village with her cat Bamboo where she helps lead community emergency response.
+She works to the tune of KCRW, practices Zen Buddhism, and sometimes does other things, too.